liubovpo/shitty-the-cat/README.md

 4. **Food Items:** Collectible food items that appear randomly on the screen and give the player an extra 5 points when collected.

-This MVP provides a fundamental version of "Shitty the Cat" with the essential features needed to create a playable game.
-Additional features, such as power-ups, different environments, or advanced animations, can be considered for future iterations or updates based on user feedback and development resources.

 ## Backlog

 - [x] ~~Increasing speed~~: The speed of obstacles currently increases with time and it's represented by the game's level number.